 An active Wi-Fi network is required to use Table Tracker.
 The Wi-Fi network allows your Gateway to communicate with your iPad order display.
-Before installing your system, please make sure you're using an Apple Airport Extreme to establish a Wi-Fi network.
-To learn how to install an Airport Extreme, read our router setup article.
-If you need to order an Airport Extreme please contact us.
+Before installing your system, please make sure you're using an Ubiquiti Nanostation to establish a Wi-Fi network.
+To learn how to install this, read our router setup article.
+If you need to order a router, please contact us.

 In order to activate your Table Tracker app on site or access extended reporting on LRS Connect, your Wi-Fi router must be connected to the internet.
 If you don’t have an internet connection, please contact your local internet provider or IT department to make sure you’re connected prior to installation.
 If you're new to Wi-Fi it might make sense to read our WiFi FAQ page before reading this article.